kianezaz/fa21-cse110-lab4/expose/javascript/part1.md

 4: The code returns an error (its the same code as from question 3).

-5: Line 9 generates an error.
+5: The code returns an error.
 This is because the variable "result" is declared with the const keyword and is initialized to 0 in line 5.
-The value of variables declared with the const keyword cannot be changed after being initialized (remains contant).
-So, the value of "result" must stay as 0, but in the code we are trying to change its value from 0 to num1 + num2 = 20.
-This attempt to change its value generates an error.
+This means that "result" has a constant reference to the value 0.
+This reference cannot be changed.
+However, the code tries to modify the reference of "result" by changing its reference to the value num1 + num2 = 20.
+This attempt to change its constant reference generates an error.

 6: The code returns an error (its the same code as from question 5).